Europe shares bounce as optimism on Greece wins out

 European banking shares, shunned by investors after the lenders accrued a spate of expensive fines and were hit by restrictive new regulations, are attracting interest again as the outlook for lending improves and valuations look to be bottoming out.

-UK house-building stocks Taylor Wimpey and Barratt Developments lost ground, with traders citing plans by the opposition Labour Party to impose rent controls if it won next week’s election.
-(Additional reporting by Alexandre Boksenbaum-Granier; Editing by Alison Williams)
+UK house-building stocks Taylor Wimpey and Barratt Development lost ground, with traders citing plans by the opposition Labour Party to impose rent controls if it won next week’s election.
+(Additional reporting by Alexandre Boksenbaum-Granier; Editing by Kevin Liffey)